 Book early, as rates will be subject to change without warning!

-As an added bonus, Discover the World students who book their flights through the STA Travel booking portal by April 24 (extended deadline!), will receive a $25 discount on their plane ticket in the form of a free ISIC card!
+As an added bonus, Western Europe Semester students who book their flights through the STA Travel booking portal by November 15, will receive a $25 discount on their plane ticket in the form of a free ISIC card!